August 3, 2020

 Here are CLI’s top 8 things to know before you start learning Chinese:

-1. Learning Mandarin is a Rewarding Challenge
+1. Learning Chinese is a worthwhile pursuit

 Learning a new language takes effort, patience, and willingness to learn from mistakes.
 Believe it or not, it’s also a fun and fulfilling pursuit!
 While many people consider Chinese, or zhōng wén (中文), to be a difficult language to grasp, it’s definitely not as tough to begin learning as people tend to believe!

 In fact, after only a few months of diligent study, many students are able to order food, ask for directions, travel, talk about their interests, and even have basic conversations with other learners and native speakers.

 The rewards don’t end there!
 The name “Standard Mandarin,” or ‘pǔtōnghuà’ (普通话), literally means ‘common language.’
 This name hints at the fact that, as a national dialect of Mainland China, Mandarin is spoken by more than 900 million people globally, making it the most spoken language in the world!